 But, graduating from high school is an important milestone that really marks the end of childhood.
 Throwing your teen a graduation party could help him honor the fact that he's about to enter the adult world.
 Whether he's planning to get a job, head off to college, or join the armed forces, don't underestimate how a party could help him transition from one phase of his life to the next.

 Whether it's a small get-together or a large bash, high school graduation party requires a fair amount of planning.
-The more time you invest planning the party, however, the less time you'll need to spend worrying about all those last-minute details.
+The more time you invest in planning the party, however, the less time you'll need to spend worrying about all those last-minute details.

 Are you planning a large graduation party or a small dinner?
 Graduation parties can range from informal backyard barbecues to smaller gatherings with immediate family.
 Think about what type of party will suit your teen best.

 Get your teen involved too.
 After all, it's his big day.
-Ask what type of a party he'd enjoy the most and make the party about him.
+Ask what type of party he'd enjoy the most and make the party about him.

 Set a Date and Time

 This can be harder than you think since Mother's Day and Memorial Day occur around the same time as most high school graduations.
 Your teen's friends will also likely be throwing parties of their own so you'll need to consider whether your teen wants your friends to attend as well.